NFL: Jeremy Maclin, At Wife’s Baby Shower, Announces Retirement

 The announcement came just two years after the Kansas City Chiefs released Maclin, only two weeks after Chiefs coach Andy Reid and several teammates attended the player’s wedding to Adia Kuzma, per the Kansas City Star.

 Maclin, 30, was chosen by the Philadelphia Eagles with the 19th pick in the 2009 NFL Draft out of Missouri.
-He played eight seasons in the NFL with the Eagles, Chiefs and Baltimore Ravens, though it he did not play in 2018.
+He played eight seasons in the NFL with the Eagles, Chiefs, and Baltimore Ravens, though he did not play in 2018.

 Veteran wideout Jeremy Maclin announces his retirement https://t.co/beUHlEtSk0